roychshao/AttackMonitor/README.md

 ```

 open the following url in the browser, each port is mapped to a fake IP address
-> it is because of the need to demostrate this application of three nodes within localhost.
+> it is because of the need to demostrate this application of three nodes on localhost.

 ```
 http://localhost:3000 -> 172.16.238.200